danielwertheim/Ensure.That/README.md

 Ensure.That(myString, "myArg").IsNotNullOrWhiteSpace();
 ```

 **NOTE!** I personally would not use the lambda version below to get the name of the argument.
-I would rather use the `nameof` construct (read more)[https://msdn.microsoft.com/en-us/library/dn986596.aspx] or manually defining the name of the argument.
+I would rather use the `nameof` [construct](https://msdn.microsoft.com/en-us/library/dn986596.aspx) or manually defining the name of the argument.

 From `v3.1.0` support for lambdas to extract the param-name and/or value has been added, hence you can now do: